OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaLibraryManager.rst

 Class Hierarchy:

-:ref:`OcaRoot <ocaroot>` :raw:html:`&rarr;` :ref:`OcaManager <ocamanager>` :raw:html:`&rarr;` :ref:`OcaLibraryManager <ocalibrarymanager>`
+:ref:`OcaRoot <ocaroot>` : :ref:`OcaManager <ocamanager>` : :ref:`OcaLibraryManager <ocalibrarymanager>`

 .. cpp:class:: OcaLibraryManager: OcaManager

     Optional manager for handling device presets -- Patch and ParamSet libraries.

      - May be instantiated once in any device.

      - If instantiated, object number must be 8.

     **Properties**:

     .. _ocalibrarymanager_classid:

     .. cpp:member:: static const OcaClassID ClassID = "1.3.8"

         Number that uniquely identifies the class.
 Note that this differs from the object number, which identifies the instantiated object.
 This property is an override of the **OcaRoot** property.

-        This property has id ``3.1``.
+        This property has id ``1.1``.

     .. _ocalibrarymanager_classversion:

     .. cpp:member:: static const OcaClassVersionNumber ClassVersion = 2

         Identifies the interface version of the class.
 Any change to the class definition leads to a higher class version.
 This property is an override of the **OcaRoot** property.

-        This property has id ``3.2``.
+        This property has id ``1.2``.

     .. _ocalibrarymanager_libraries: